-He moved away from me to the window and stood laughing in a frighteningly bulk voice.
+He moved away from me to the window and stood there laughing in a frighteningly bulk voice.
 I now realized that I was alone.
-Edward too had gotten possessed now.
+Edward too was under someone’s possession now.
 Azan freed his hands from me and they both began bowing before that totem.

-Not knowing what to do I grabbed the horse and tried to throw it out through the window and as soon as I let go of the horse, someone hit me in the head with the Lantern and I fell down.
+Not knowing what to do I grabbed the horse and tried to throw it out through the window and as soon as I threw the horse away, someone hit me in the head with the Lantern and I fell down.

 “Umar get up…” Azan said and proceeded, “Look he saved us.”

-When I got up, I saw everything black, but there was an old man with a long white beard dressed in beautiful clothes with a smile of wisdom on his face, and wherever he moved, the light would follow him.
+When I got up, everything was black, but there was an old man with a long white beard dressed in beautiful clothes with a smile of wisdom on his face, and wherever he went, light would follow him.

 “You Saved us, how?”
 I asked him.

-Then Azan’s mother came closer and she noticed a scar on my head which was the result of that lantern that hit my head.
+Then Azan’s mother came closer to me and she noticed a scar on my head which was the result of the lantern that hit my head.
 “Did you fight over each other’s toys again?’”

-Azan’s father helped me get up and said, “You were mumbling something to this moment.
+Azan’s father picked me up and said, “You were mumbling something .
 What were you dreaming about?”

 Azan was confused and I could see a little confusion on Edward’s face too.
-I think they didn’t remember anything.
+I think they don’t remember anything.